yinguobing/facial-landmark-detection-hrnet/README.md

 ```
 python3 evaluate.py
 ```
-Do not forget setting the evaluation dataset.

 ## Export for inference
 Exported model will be saved in `saved_model` format in directory `./exported`.

 ```shell
 python3 train.py --export_only=True
 ```

 ## Inference
 Check out module `predict.py` for details.
+If you want to test with video files or webcams, check out branch `features/with-face-detector`.

 ## Optimization
 Optimize the model so it can run on mobile, embedded, and IoT devices.
 TensorFlow supports post-training quantization, quantization aware training, pruning, and clustering.